Signup for our PA Travel Newsletter

 Upper Black Eddy

-After your day in Jim Thorpe and Bethlehem, head 40 miles and start your day with a delightfully un-spooky stroll along the Delaware River, you'll replace ghost and goblins with bright autumn leaves and crisp fall air.
+After your day in Jim Thorpe and Bethlehem, head 40 miles east and start your day with a delightfully un-spooky stroll along the Delaware River, you'll replace ghost and goblins with bright autumn leaves and crisp fall air.
 The Delaware Towpath is the only remaining and intact canal of the Great Towpath Building Era of the 19th century.
 The surroundings paint a beautiful picture of cool flowing waters against the backdrop of the orange and red fall foliage.
 This is definitely a camera-worthy occasion.

 New Hope